Detecting and exploiting mass-assignments in order to manipulate user columns and read private messages

 user[id] with the value

 Why?
-When inserting a row with the highest possible number, the auto increment index will be stuck at that number, as it is the limit of the column.
-This means that the database will try to insert the next row with the same id, which is going to fail because of
+When inserting a row with the highest possible number, the auto increment index will be stuck at that number, as it reached the columns limit.
+This means that the database will try to insert the next row with the same id.
+Primary keys uniquely identify a specific row in tables.
+As a result, the query is going to fail because of

 Impact/Case study: Manipulate created user and read private messages

-With the concepts outlined in the sections above, I was going through the source code of a signup page in a bug bounty program.
+With the concepts outlined in the sections above in mind, I was going through the source code of a signup page in a bug bounty program.
 I noticed the form input names, that indicated mass assignments.
-So I started out with requests including columns like
+So I started out with requests including columns like...

-1. The application did respond to this with a 500 error directly.
+1. The application did respond to this with status code 500 directly.
 I started being more curious, so I tried the most popular column name

 id with different values.